abandoned-journal/site/example/_posts/2025-6-14-bee-fanfic.md

 separations.
 Each section throbbed rhythmically to its heartbeat, pale blue light shining through the thin skin.
 Dozens of moist limbs slapped the marble floor as the form writhed in discomfort.
-Moaning could be heard, yet there was no mouth on what Douglass assumed was the creature’s head.
+Moaning could be heard, yet there was no mouth on what Douglass assumed was the creatureâ€™s head.
 Or eyes, or any face for that matter, just smooth pale skin broken up by four separate gaping holes.
 Nothing could be seen within these holes, just the pitch black void.
-Lower still was where Douglass’ gaze was transfixed; below the abdomen and between the writing of legs was a pulsing orifice, regularly secreting fluids along with new insect creations which immediately flew up to join the swarm.
+Lower still was where Douglassâ€™ gaze was transfixed; below the abdomen and between the writing of legs was a pulsing orifice, regularly secreting fluids along with new insect creations which immediately flew up to join the swarm.
 The sheer regularity gave off the appearance that a string of mechanical creatures connected from the sphincter to the above cloud.
 Another cry from the flesh form, another few bees popped out, more amniotic fluid pooled onto the floor.

-“Your fear did not prevent you from coming forward,” the voice said once more, startling Douglass.
-“Good.”
-Douglass could tell it was originating from the figure below, as the holes on its face would take turns moving for each word, inhaling and exhaling.
+â€œYour fear did not prevent you from coming forward,â€ the voice said once more, startling Douglass. â€œGood.â€ Douglass could tell it was originating from the figure below, as the holes on its face would take turns moving for each word, inhaling and exhaling.

 Douglass stared up at the shape that resembled Dagataar for a moment, two, hoping for it to speak.
-Then, reluctantly, he looked back to the floor.
-“I’m here for my orders,” Douglass finally managed, keeping his face as neutral as possible.
+Then, reluctantly, he looked back to the floor. â€œIâ€™m here for my orders,â€ Douglass finally managed, keeping his face as neutral as possible.

-The abomination Douglass assumed to be Dagataar seized in what Douglass was eventually able to interpret as laughter.
-“Orders, of course,” it managed between heavy breaths, “that is what drives us all now, after all.”
+The abomination Douglass assumed to be Dagataar seized in what Douglass was eventually able to interpret as laughter. â€œOrders, of course,â€ it managed between heavy breaths, â€œthat is what drives us all now, after all.â€

-“My orders?”
-Douglass asked again.
+â€œMy orders?â€ Douglass asked again.
 He could feel his toes within his shoes clenching.

-“Eager to leave?
+â€œEager to leave?
 No, we will delay your orders.
-Let us discuss for a moment.”
-Dagataar motioned with one of its many limbs to a single rusted metal stool beside it.
+Let us discuss for a moment.â€ Dagataar motioned with one of its many limbs to a single rusted metal stool beside it.

 Douglass walked over slowly, clenching his fists in an attempt to prevent shaking.
 He wiped